GOD AT WORK - PINE CREEK CHAPEL

 It all started when Martin Lehman and David Kniss, who was then pastor of Ashton, drove through the town enroute to Miami.
 As they went through the town the Spirit spoke in a very clear and convincing manner to Bro.
 Kniss that it was in the plan of God to start a church in this area.
-Upon returning from the trip he shared it with several other brethren and had the sense of call confirmed.
-He then returned one day to Arcadia and spoke with some people on the streets, and the Chamber of Commerce and spent the day walking, observing and praying unceasingly to hear more what God was saying about the matter.
-The direction still seemed to be to proceed.
+Upon returning from the trip, he shared it with several other brethren and had the sense of this call confirmed.
+He then returned one day to Arcadia and spoke with some people on the streets, the Chamber of Commerce and spent the day walking, observing.
+They prayed to hear more clearly what God was saying about the matter.
+The direction still seemed to be, to proceed.

-Sometime later Lehman. and Kniss returned to Arcadia and spoke to Mrs. Robert Linn about Kniss' feelings.
-The Linns had moved to Arcadia from Sarasota, Ashton church about a year before this.
-Mrs. Linn replied by saying that about two weeks previous to the visit she started praying that the Lord would lay the burden on someone's heart to begin a new Mennonite church in Arcadia.
-The two weeks coincided perfectly with the first trip of these men through the town.
+Sometime later Lehman and Kniss returned to Arcadia and spoke to Mrs. Robert Linn about Kniss' feelings.
+The Linns had moved to Arcadia from the Ashton church in Sarasota about a year before.
+Mrs. Linn replied by saying, that about two weeks prior to the visit from Lehman and Kniss, she started praying that the Lord would lay the burden on someone's heart to begin a new Mennonite church in Arcadia.
+Her commencement in prayer coincided perfectly with the trip through Arcadia two weeks previously.
 The following day she "happened" to meet the Realtor, Gene Turner, from whom they had purchased their property and told him of her pastor's thinking.
 He immediately replied, "You tell your preacher that if he wants to start a church here I will donate him five acres of land for a church."
 This offer was seen as another clear indication of the Lord's will.

 The Church trustees of Ashton met to take a look at the land offered and decided to accept Mr. Turner's offer.
 After much praying and searching out the Lord's will four more families from Ashton felt the Lord leading them to move to Arcadia to help get a new church started.
-These families were Ivan Schlabachs, Henry Zooks, Ed Grabers, and Dennis Sharps.
-The first of these fam-to move were Ivan Schlabachs who moved out in August of 1973.
-The other families moved out soon after.
+These families were Ivan Schlabachs, Henry Zooks, Ed Grabers, and Dennis Sharp.
+The first of these famlies to move was Ivan Schlabachs.
+He moved out in August of 1973 and the other families moved out soon after.